The Default Pessimistic Brain

 Screen Shot 2020-08-31 at 9.08.35 PM.png

-The “dark side” (the negative in our experiences) may not actually be stronger, but because of the way we are built (our tendency to see the negative in our experiences), it seems like it is.
-We humans come pre-wired to be negative.
-We have brains that are built to keep us alive—wired for preservation and protection.
-The nervous system evolved to help our ancestors make split second survival decisions; to approach a reward or avoid a danger.
-A day in the life of our human ancestors was a mix of seeking after food and procreation, and avoiding tigers and the hostile neighboring tribe.
-Psychologist Rick Hanson refers to this approach-avoidance system as pursuing carrots and ducking sticks.
+The “dark side” (the negative in our experiences) may not actually be stronger, but because of how we’re built (our tendency to focus on the negative), it seems like it is.
+Humans come pre-wired for negativity.
+Our brains are designed for preservation and protection, hardwired to help us survive.
+The nervous system evolved to help our ancestors make split-second survival decisions: to approach a reward or avoid a danger.
+A typical day for early humans included foraging for food and procreation, while avoiding tigers and hostile neighboring tribes.
+Psychologist Rick Hanson describes this approach-avoidance system as pursuing carrots and ducking sticks.
 Both are essential, he explains, but there is a key difference between a carrot and a stick.
 “If you miss out on a carrot today, you’ll have a chance at more carrots tomorrow.
 But if you fail to avoid a stick today – WHAP! – no more carrots forever.
 Compared to carrots, sticks usually have more urgency and impact” (Hanson, 2014).
-As a result, our brains respond to threats (or unpleasantness) faster and stronger than to opportunities and pleasures.
-We are built to learn faster from negative events and weigh the negative as more important than the positive.

-Hanson makes the point that the amygdala, the alarm center of the brain, uses most (about two thirds) of its neurons to look out for negative events and then quickly stores them into long-term memory.
+As a result, our brains respond faster and more strongly to threats (or unpleasantness) than to opportunities and pleasures.
+We’re wired to learn quickly from negative experiences and to weigh them more heavily than positive ones.
+Hanson points out that the amygdala—the alarm center of the brain—devotes about two-thirds of its neurons to scanning for negative events and then quickly stores them into long-term memory.
 Good events, on the other hand, are much harder to remember.
-They must be held in awareness for a dozen or more seconds before they are transferred to storage.
-He also highlights the fact that we have the ability to feel intense pain from any part of our body, but intense pleasure from only a specific few regions.
-Studies show people react to angry faces faster than happy ones, even when the pictures are flashed on the screen so quickly that only the subconscious recognizes them (Hanson, n.d.).
+They must be held in awareness for a dozen or more seconds before they are transferred to long-term storage.
+He also notes that we have the ability to feel intense pain from any part of our body, but intense pleasure is limited to only a few areas.
+Studies even show that people react to angry faces faster than happy ones, even when the images are flashed on the screen so quickly that only the subconscious recognizes them (Hanson, n.d.).

 Hanson observes, “The brain is like Velcro for negative experiences but Teflon for positive ones” (Hanson, 2014).
-As a result of this well-intentioned survival instinct, today’s humans not only overestimate threats and underestimate opportunities, but we also underestimate our own ability to deal with these threats and take advantage of our opportunities.
+As a result of this well-intentioned survival instinct, today’s humans not only overestimate threats and underestimate opportunities, but we also underestimate our own ability to handle these threats and take advantage of our opportunities.

 Screen Shot 2020-08-31 at 9.13.22 PM.png